Father Ferdinand B. Demsher

 Summary of Allegations Against Father Ferdinand B. Demsher:

-In 2012, a woman called the Diocesan Assistance Coordinator to report that he had a friend who was molested as a boy in the late 1970s to early 1980s.
+In 2012, a woman called the Diocesan Assistance Coordinator to report that she had a male friend who was molested by Demsher in the late 1970s to early 1980s.
 The Coordinator gave her information that she could forward to her friend and the woman gave the potential victim’s first name.
-The man does not seem to have contacted the Diocese of Pittsburgh.
+The man does not seem to have contacted the Diocese of Pittsburgh and no additional action was taken on the complaint.

-A 2015 memorandum revealed a second victim.
+A 2015 memorandum outlined the allegations of still another victim.
 This victim described being a 14-year-old boy when Demsher would sexually abuse him.
 When he was a freshman at Central Catholic High School in Pittsburgh, Demsher fondled his genitals when he came to pick up his report card.
 This occurred twice.
-He accepted the counseling that the Diocese of Pittsburgh offered.

-Another memorandum from 2016 uncovered a third victim.
+Another memorandum from 2016 contained the allegations of another man.
 This victim was 10 or 11 years old when he was sexually abused by Demsher.
 He was an altar boy and attended Resurrection grade school at the time.
-The victim was contacted again that year to offer him counseling.

 The Allegheny County District Attorney’s Office was notified of another sexual abuse accusation against Demsher in 2015.
 The District Attorney’s records show that abuse occurred between 1964 and 1965 at a church in the county.

-A fourth victim was disclosed in a 2016 memorandum.
+Another victim was disclosed in a 2016 memorandum.
 The abuse happened in the mid- to late-1960s, but the victim did not give details about the nature of the abuse.
 He did mention that Demsher provided alcohol to a group of boys that he took to Wildwood, New Jersey, two times.
-The Diocese of Pittsburgh gave the Allegheny County District Attorney’s Office information about the fourth victim’s abuse and gave him financial assistance.
+The Diocese of Pittsburgh gave the Allegheny County District Attorney’s Office information about this man’s abuse and gave him financial assistance.

 Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Diocese of Pittsburgh.
 If you need a lawyer because you were sexually abused by a priest in Pennsylvania, contact our office today.
 Although many years have passed, those abused by Catholic clergy in the Diocese of Pittsburgh now have legal options to recover damages due to a compensation fund created for victims.
 Contact us at (954) 641-2100 or firstname.lastname@example.org today.